-Netflix is a monthly service that will charge you every month on the date you signed up.
-If your billing date is scheduled for a date that does not occur in a given month, you'll be billed on the last day of that month instead.
-Monthly charges are billed at the beginning of your billing cycle and may take a few days after the billing date to appear on your account.
+Netflix is a monthly service that will automatically charge you every month on the date you signed up.
+If your billing date is scheduled for a date that does not occur in a given month, you'll be charged on the last day of that month instead.
+Your payment method will be charged at the beginning of your billing cycle, but it may take a few days for the charge to post to your account.